opennms-forge/ansible-provisioning/README.md

 ## Goal

-* Using environments like `dev`, `staging` and `prod` as a driver for requisitions as a node inventory in OpenNMS Horizon.
+* Using environments like `dev`, `staging`, and `prod` as a driver for requisitions as a node inventory in OpenNMS Horizon.
 * Providing a workflow to deploy applications and assign operational service tests together with the application deployment.
-* Give users some control in Ansible how the service needs to be monitored.
+* Give users some control in Ansible on how the service needs to be monitored.
+* The focus here is mainly on black box service testing in operation which is defined in OpenNMS Horizon as "Service" in the Poller daemon.
+* While Ansible is mostly used to deploy monitoring agents as well, e.g. Net-SNMP and Prometheus, we want to manage these services with Ansible in OpenNMS Horizon as well.
+* Use as much as possible the REST APIs provided in OpenNMS Horizon.

+## Design principle
+Users define in Ansible how services are deployed, it should also define how it is going to be tested in operation – no service detection in OpenNMS Horizon.

 ## Requirements